 Social Action Internships Three full days and one half day each week are spent in internships at the Religious Action Center of Reform Judaism or at other advocacy nonprofits across the city.
 For a list of organizations where Machon Kaplan interns have worked in the past, click here.

 Study Meet top people in their field and make connections.
-Several mornings/evenings each week are dedicated to specially designed courses offered only to program participants.
-Courses will include studying the application of Jewish values to current social justice issues.
+Several mornings and evenings each week are dedicated to specially designed learning opportunities.

-Community Life Students participate together in social, cultural, and religious events.
+Community Life Students participate together in exploring DC, as well as social, cultural, and religious events.
 A highlight of each week is the group’s Shabbat celebration.

 Washington, D.C.
-Through formal and informal experiences, students will explore the Greater Washington area and will have the opportunity to hear from leading speakers on contemporary issues and will tour museums, synagogues, and monuments.
+Through formal and informal experiences, students will explore Washington, DC, have the opportunity to hear from leading speakers on contemporary issues, and will visit museums, synagogues, and monuments.